Diamond Miller

 Early Life and Background

-Miller was considered a five-star recruit and the number 17 player in the 2019 class by ESPN.
-She received her first college basketball scholarship offer from Villanova, her father’s alma mater, in eighth grade.
-On March 10, 2018, she committed to playing college basketball for the University of Maryland, choosing the program for its coaching staff and proximity.
-Miller signed her National Letter of Intent with Maryland on November 14, 2018, and began her college career there.
+Miller received her first scholarship offer from Villanova, her father’s alma mater, while still in eighth grade.
+On March 10, 2018, she committed to the University of Maryland over Notre Dame, drawn by the coaching staff and the program’s proximity to home.
+She signed her National Letter of Intent with the Terrapins on November 14, 2018, and arrived in College Park as one of the most highly regarded recruits in program history.

 Diamond Miller Career